 - 3. Special Events Requiring a Minor Use Permit (Special Event Centers).
 The following uses require a Minor Use Permit: - a.
-Special events that exceed the thresholds of Subsection 11.32.300(I)(2), Special Events Requiring Temporary Use Permit, above - b.
-Temporary campgrounds associated with a special event exceeding 48 hours in duration. - c.
+Temporary campgrounds associated with a special event exceeding 48 hours in duration. - b.
 Concerts or other live, outdoor amplified music where the music is the primary attraction.
-(See also Chapter 8.70, Outdoor Music Festivals, of the County Code.) - d.
+(See also Chapter 8.70, Outdoor Music Festivals, of the County Code.) - c.
 Required Findings.
-In order to approve a Minor Use Permit for a Special Event Center, the Development Review Committee shall make the following findings in addition to the findings for approval of a Use Permit in Section 11.57.060. - i.
-The proposed use does not detract from or diminish the on-site crop production uses. - ii.
-There is no adverse effect on agricultural production or public health and safety on surrounding properties. - J. Other Temporary Uses.
+In order to approve a Minor Use Permit for a Special Event Center, the Development Review Committee shall make the following findings in addition to the findings for approval of a Use Permit in Section 11.57.060. - 1.
+The proposed use does not detract from or diminish the on-site crop production uses. - 2.
+There is no adverse effect on agricultural production or public health and safety on surrounding properties. - K. Other Temporary Uses.
 If a temporary use is proposed that is not listed or addressed in this section or another section of this Code, the Planning Director shall determine the most similar temporary use, and the proposed use will be subject to the same standards and procedures as the most similar use.

-TABLE 11.32.300: TEMPORARY USES AND SPECIAL EVENTS PERMIT TYPE Use/Event Type of Permit or Clearance Fixed Mobile Vendor TUP Type 1 Construction Trailer ZC Off-Site Construction Yard: Capital Improvement ZC Off-Site Construction Yard TUP Type 2 Model Home Complex TUP Type 2 Temporary Housing TUP Type 1 Temporary Emergency Shelter ZC Longer-term Sales Events TUP Type 2 VGB Fairs & Special Events less than 10 days/year ZC VGB Fairs & Special Events more than 10 days/year TUP Type 2 Special Events Outside the Valley Growth Boundary and Lots with Agricultural Uses Less than 5 per year and 100 people per event ZC 6 to 12 events per year or 101 to 250 people per event TUP Type 1 Over 12 events per year or 250 people per event MUP
+Use/Event Type of Permit or Clearance

+Osey Event Type of Fermit of Clearance

+Arborist Office ZC

+Fixed Mobile Vendor TUP Type 1

+Construction Trailer zc

+Off-Site Construction Yard: Capital Improvement ZC

+Off-Site Construction Yard TUP Type 2

+Model Home Complex TUP Type 2

+Temporary Housing TUP Type 1

+Temporary Emergency Shelter ZC

+Longer-term Sales Events TUP Type 2

+VGB Fairs & Special Events less than 10 days/year ZC

+VGB Fairs & Special Events more than 10 days/year TUP Type 2

+Special Events Outside the Valley Growth Boundary and Lots with Agricultural Uses

+Less than 5 per year and 100 people per event ZC

+6 to 12 events per year or 101 to 250 people per event TUP Type 1

+Over 12 events per year or 250 people per event MUP